icosane/res/README.md

-## About me
+# icosane

 Python developer with experience in PyQt and SQL.
 Skilled in working with scientific computing libraries like NumPy, SciPy and pandas.
 Passionate about building applications with well-structured UI and backend logic.
 Familiar with machine learning tools like TensorFlow and have a strong understanding of system performance optimization and hardware components.
+Have experience in developing graphical user interfaces (GUIs) for various tools, including working with and integrating different local neural networks.

 ## Technical skills
 - Programming languages: Python